NotLebedev/freeze/README.md

 # 🥶 Freeze
-Turn your [nushell](https://www.nushell.sh/) scripts into [nix](https://nixos.org/) packages
+Turn your [nushell](https://www.nushell.sh/) scripts into [nix](https://nixos.org/) packages.

 ## Warning
 This project is really not complete.
 But feel free to try it out.
 Pin your inputs and nix will cover you.
 But take care when updating, things might (and will) be changing and breaking.

 ## Using freeze
-Freeze is a flake providing an overlay with a few functions to create packages, executables and (soon) dev environments based on nushell.
+Freeze is a flake providing an overlay with a few functions to create packages and executables.
 Install it by adding overlay to your pkgs like this:
 ```nix
 inputs.freeze.url = "github:NotLebedev/freeze"; # Add to flake input